felixjchen/D94/week1/ideas.md

 - Marshalling may involve serializing the data (JSON encoding)

 ## Lab
+- I believe workers can join/leave during a MapReduce computation
 - fault tolerence, 10 seconds for completion seems naive, are there betterways to do this
 - a supervisor mental model seemed helpful, how can I rally all workers to accomplish my computation
 - intermediate file naming is hard